pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

   - Form of supervised machine learning in which the labels predicted by the model is in _numberic value._
   - Example
       - the number of ice creams sold on a given day, based on the temperature, rainfall, and windspeed.
+      - predicting the sea level in meters for the next 10 years
+      - number of gift cards selling next month

   - Regression models are trained to predict numeric lable values based on training data taht includes both features and known labels.
   - Uses algorithm like linear regression